Departure of the Conscripts

 Departure of the Conscripts (French: Les conscrits de 1807 défilant devant la porte Saint-Denis) is an 1808 history painting by the French artist Louis-Léopold Boilly.
 Set during the ongoing Napoleonic Wars, it depicts young men of the 1807 class of conscript being assembled in front of the Porte Saint-Denis monument in the city.

-It was exhibited at the Salon of 1808.
+It was exhibited at the Salon of 1808 held at the Louvre.
 Today it is in the collection of the Musée Carnavalet in Paris.